Christopher-Hayes/Christopher-Hayes/README.md

-## 👋 I am Chris Hayes
+## 🧋 Chris Hayes

-### I'm a software engineer who has a passion for design
+### I'm a full-stack engineer, with a passion for frontend design

-⚡ I mostly work with Vue, React, Electron, and WebGL to build websites and desktop applications.
+⚡ I work most with Vue, Nuxt, Tailwind, and WebGL to build websites and desktop apps

-🔭 I’m currently working on setting up my home IoT with the OSS, home-assistant.io.

-🌱 I’m currently learning Next.JS as part of a project to redesign and rebuild my personal website at chris.hayes.software.

-😄 **Tech I'm most excited to work with** (2021)

-- StackBlitz Web Containers - StackBlitz is still ironing out some things, but Web Containers have the potential to totally change the face of development.
-I've tested out StackBlitz Web Containers rebuilding my personal site in Next.JS, but StackBlitz's git system is too buggy currently; however, they are in the process of completely refactoring it last time I checked.
-- Flutter - Flutter has quickly become a huge player in the web + mobile app industry.
-As a web developer, I'd like to see how Flutter brings web apps to native mobile.
+🔭 Lastest hobby project: Use Google AppScript to run automations on Google Sheet data

+🌱 Learning Flutter right now for a special project

+## DEV | 2021

+### 🎨 Tailwind

+Tailwind is the 2020s equivalent of the 2010s Bootstrap.
+It feels more flexible, more modern, more efficent.
+Giving an HTML element a dozen classes still doesn't feel right, and I still right CSS from time to time.
+But, the quicker frontend development time is indisputable.

+### ⚡ StackBlitz Web Containers

+Released in 2021.
+StackBlitz Web containers look like the future of instant web development.
+But, StackBlitz's git system still needs work and attempting to connect projects to GitHub is often completely broken.
+It probably won't be till 2022-2023 StackBlitz Web Containers can be anything but experimental.

+### 📱 Flutter

+Quickly overtaking React Native as the cross-platform mobile frontend of choice, Flutter brings speed to the development process.
+Currently, working with Flutter on a not-yet-announced project.

+### 👨‍💻 WebFlow

-- WebFlow - Non-code solutions should still be in a web developer's toolkit, I'd like to get the chance to see how WebFlow compares.
+WebFlow has separated itself as _the_ no-code platform that is more than drag-and-drop.
+Non-code solutions should still be in a web developer's toolkit, I'd like to get the chance to see how WebFlow compares.

+## 🤵 A little more about me..

 [![LinkedIn](https://img.shields.io/static/v1?style=for-the-badge&message=LinkedIn&color=0A66C2&logo=LinkedIn&logoColor=FFFFFF&label=)](https://www.linkedin.com/in/hayes-chris/)
 [![Polywork](https://img.shields.io/static/v1?style=for-the-badge&message=Polywork&color=543DE0&logo=Polywork&logoColor=FFFFFF&label=)](https://polywork.com/web_dev)